U.S. Agencies Conduct Financial Oversight Activities for Humanitarian Assistance but Should Strengthen Monitoring

 Recommendations for Executive Action

 Comments: State concurred with GAO's recommendation and noted that it will work to identify mechanisms for conducting additional in-person monitoring visits in Turkey, Lebanon, and Iraq where security conditions prevent U.S. personnel from regularly accessing PRM-funded programming.
-State also noted that it is currently seeking to add Syrian refugee programming in northern Iraq to the scope of an existing contract for third-party monitoring of PRM programs assisting internally displaced persons.
+As of October 2018, State officials noted that since the recommendation was made, State has added programs assisting Syrian refugees located exclusively in northern Iraq to PRM's third party monitoring contract.
+While security conditions in Lebanon and Turkey have improved, allowing more in-person monitoring visits to be conducted, State has not yet implemented a mechanism that would facilitate these visits if security conditions deteriorated again.

 Recommendation: State's Bureau of Population, Refugees and Migration (PRM) should identify and implement a mechanism to conduct in-person monitoring visits in countries where security conditions limit such visits by PRM officials.
 (Recommendation 1)